 The SIRO is a member of Trust Board who has lead responsibility to ensure organisational information risk is properly identified, managed and that appropriate mechanisms exist.
 The Trust Board member appointed as the SIRO ensures necessary safeguards for, and appropriate use of, corporate, patient and personal information.

 Data Protection Officer (DPO) – Information Governance Manager

 - The GDPR introduces a duty for the hospital to appoint a data protection officer (DPO).
 The DPOs assist with monitoring internal compliance, informing and advising the hospital and the public on your data protection obligations.
 The DPO provides advice regarding Data Protection Impact Assessments (DPIAs) and acts as a contact point for data subjects and the supervisory authority.

 - The DPO must be independent, an expert in data protection, adequately resourced, and report to the highest management level.

 Access to Your Personal Data

-Under the data protection act you have a right to view any records held about you.
+Under GDPR and the Data Protection Act you have a right to view any records held about you.
+You also have a right to a copy of those records.
 This right extends to your medical records.
 For further information please click here.